outpw/tutorials/JupyterHubSetup.md

 1. Create a GitHub repository and add all of the workshop data to the repository.
 If you're new to GitHub, this is easy.
 Here is a [GitHub Guide](https://guides.github.com/activities/hello-world/) and [how to upload files](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository).

-2. On your JupyterHub, navigate to your root directory.
-In your JupyterHub's terminal, you'll first need to change directory back to the root directory.
+2. In your JupyterHub's terminal, you'll first need to change directory back to the root directory.
 This should do it:
 ```
 cd ../../
 ```
 The working directory will now be jupyter-your_user_name@ip-your_ip_address://.
-An ```ls``` command should show you the following directories.
+An ```ls``` command should show you the following directories:
+![root ls][rootls]
+For future reference, each individual's workspace, including your own, is located in home.

 3. Next, create a new folder in your data directory named 'workshopdata'.
 The data directory is located at //srv//data.
 From your root directory, use the following command:
 ```